Claims Against KFC

 Accidents in KFC

 KFC has a duty of care to its customers and there are regulations in place to protect diners from injury.
 KFC should take measures to reduce the risk of an accident occurring.
-If there are any hazards in its restaurants KFC should work to prevent customers from coming into contact with these hazards.
-It should also ensure that its restaurants are properly maintained and fit for purpose.

-If KFC has failed in its duty to keep you safe while you are visiting one its restaurants and you become injured as a result, you may be entitled to take legal action and to make a compensation claim.
+If KFC has failed in its duty to keep you safe while you are visiting one of its restaurants and you become injured as a result, you may be entitled to take legal action and to make a compensation claim.

 Common types of accidents at KFC

 There are a number of different kinds of accidents that might occur at KFC involving customers or members of staff.
 These include:

 - Burns from hot food or drink or cooking appliances.